waynezdev/profile_website_wayne/readme.md

 ![website24](https://raw.githubusercontent.com/waynezdev/profile_website_wayne/master/docs/color_scheme/website24.jpg)

 I chose this color theme to convey a professional and friendly feel to the viewer.
-I want potential clients to feel I'm approachable and speak their language instead of talking only in tech language.
+I want potential clients to feel I'm approachable and speak their language instead of talking only in tech language and feel intimated.

 ##### Font choices